-2nd Marine Division is a multi-role, expeditionary ground combat force.
-The Division is employed as the ground combat element (GCE) of II MEF or may provide task-organized forces for assault operations and such operations as may be directed.
-The 2nd Marine Division must be able to provide the ground amphibious forcible entry capability to the naval expeditionary force (NEF) and to conduct subsequent land operations in any operational environment.
+2d Marine Division is a multi-role, expeditionary ground combat force.
+The division is employed as the ground combat element of II Marine Expeditionary Force or may provide task-organized forces for assault operations and such operations as may be directed.
+The 2d Marine Division must be able to provide the ground amphibious forcible entry capability to the naval expeditionary force and conduct subsequent land operations in any operational environment.

 Sergeant Major Daniel L. Krause enlisted in the Marine Corps in May 1993 and began Recruit Training

 Command Master Chief Scottie L. Cox, a native of Salem, Oregon, enlisted in the Navy in September